Australia sets net zero emissions target for 2050, but no legislation | DW | 26.10.2021

 As one of the world's top producers of coal and gas, Australia has long been under fire for its climate policy.
 It refused to join other countries in pledging to meet the net zero carbon emissions target ahead of the COP26 climate conference in Glasgow from October 31 to November 12.

 The country on Tuesday said it will not pass legislation on the goal.
 Instead, Australia will rely on consumers and companies to drive emission reductions.
-The government said it will achieve the target through technology development, with a A$20 billion ($15 billion) investment aimed at reducing costs of technologies such as clean hydrogen.
+The government said it will achieve the target through technology development, with an investment worth 20 billion Australian dollars ($15 billion) aimed at reducing costs of technologies such as clean hydrogen.

 The Australian leader has been under political pressure over climate change.
 While a wider section of the population wants to see action on climate change, Morrison needs the support of rural voters, many of whom oppose the measures required to reduce emissions.